Asthma during exercise

 Key points about exercise-induced asthma (EIA)

-• Don't stop exercising, as exercise helps asthma through improved lung capacity and blood flow, and has an overall calming effect.
+• Don't stop exercising – exercise helps asthma by improving lung function and blood flow, and it has an overall calming effect.

 Print this page

-If you experience any of the following symptoms during physical activity or your peak flow drops 20% after exercise, your asthma may be exercise induced.
-You should see your doctor if you have:
+If you experience any of the following symptoms during physical activity, and/or your peak flow drops 20% after exercise, your asthma may be exercise induced.
+You should see your healthcare provider if you:

 There are 2 theories about the cause of exercise-induced asthma:

-1. Water-loss theory.
-Some researchers believe that the cool air you breathe in when you exercise dries the lining of your airways.
+• Water-loss theory: Some researchers believe that the cool air you breathe in when you exercise dries the lining of your airways.
 This triggers your airways to spasm and become tight.

-2. Heat-exchange theory.
-Another theory is that increased breathing during activity cools your airways.
+• Heat-exchange theory: Another theory is that increased breathing during activity cools your airways.
 When activity stops, the blood vessels dilate to heat the lining of your airways.
 The airways narrow and cause shortness of breath and wheezing.

 Active people usually find they have fewer asthma symptoms and better control over their asthma.
-Sport and Recreation New Zealand (SPARC) recommends just 30 minutes of brisk walking on most days of the week.
+Sport and Recreation New Zealand (SPARC) recommends just 30 minutes of brisk walking, or something equivalent, on most days of the week.
 This can be in 10-minute bites if squeezing in 30 minutes a day is difficult.
+Being somewhat out of breath isn't harmful as long as you are in control.

-There are many world-class athletes taking part in all sporting codes who do not let their asthma get in the way of achieving their goals.
+There are just as many world-class athletes with asthma as there are without.
+They take part in all types of sport, including running, and don't let having asthma get in the way of achieving their goals.
 They control their asthma – not the other way around.

 There are several things you can do to help manage EIA.